canonical/kafka-k8s-operator/docs/tutorial/deploy.md

 where the printed result will be the output from the `ls \$BIN/bin` command being executed on the `kafka-k8s` leader unit.

-When the unit has started, the Charmed Apache Kafka K8s Operator installs the [`charmed-kafka`](https://snapcraft.io/charmed-kafka) snap in the unit that provides a number of snap commands (that corresponds to the shell-script `bin/kafka-*.sh` commands in the Apache Kafka distribution) for performing various administrative and operational tasks.
+The Charmed Apache Kafka K8s image ships with the Apache Kafka `bin/*.sh` commands, that can be found under `/opt/kafka/bin/`.
+They can be used to do various administrative tasks, for example, `bin/kafka-config.sh` to update cluster configuration, `bin/kafka-topics.sh` for topic management, etc.

-Within the machine, Charmed Apache Kafka K8s also creates a `client.properties` file that already provides the relevant settings to connect to the cluster using the CLI.
+Within the image you can also find a `client.properties` file that already provides the relevant settings to connect to the cluster using the CLI.

 For example, in order to create a topic, you can run: